Alessandro-Dodon/progresa/README.md

      Quarto **already includes Pandoc**, so no separate installation is required.

 2. **Execution**:
-   - Render the `ProgresaEssay.qmd` file to an HTML file using Quarto, or alternatively run it chunk by chunk.
+   - Render the `progresa_essay.qmd` file to an HTML file using Quarto, or alternatively run it chunk by chunk.

 3. **Packages**:
    - All required packages are loaded at the beginning of the `.qmd` file for easy reference.